-Following these specific tips to use a smarter exercise plan, high-quality nutrition strategy and re-energizing sleep will help get you the beach body you crave in much less time than you thought possible.
+Following this beach body guide for a smarter exercise plan, high-quality nutrition strategy and re-energizing sleep will help get you the body you crave in much less time than you thought possible.

 For more tips on eating healthy check out 12 Delicious Food for Low Carb Eating.